 Defects in processing code Query specifies ‘m’ for minutes instead of intended ‘M’ for month.

 Defects in data produced People get the wrong emails.

 The consequence of defects is that the organisation increases risk exposure, while reducing consumer value delivered, and creating effort to remediate.
 Thus they have the potential to damage business and create yet more effort.

 The cost of defects can be catastrophic, especially when related to personal information.
 If defects cause significant ongoing toil, reducing defects is a major lever for increasing productive capacity (eg, if defects are ~30% of capacity, the marginal improvement in productive capacity is ~50%).

+We can see these wastes are inter-connected and sometimes mutually reinforcing.
 Look out for these wastes in your work with data; find your own examples.
-Being able to recognise the various wastes is important in itself, and being able to quantify their potential impact is important to prioritise improvement efforts.
-There are approaches and solutions to reduce these wastes, and you can research those yourselves while I prepare for future posts.
-But take some time to understand the problem before you go rushing for solutions; there’s a lot you can do with knowledge of waste in data production to define and drive change for the better.
+I have found recognising these various wastes and being able to quantify their potential impact helps identify and prioritise improvement efforts.
+There are approaches and solutions to reduce these wastes, but I won’t address any of those here.
+Instead I will just encourage you to take some time to understand the problem; there’s a lot you can do with knowledge of waste in data production to define and drive change for the better.

 Thanks to Ned Letcher and Yekaterina Khomyakova for feedback on these wastes, which were included as part of their presentation on Data Mesh for the 2021 LAST Conference Melbourne.

 Our thoughts around guiding fitness functions included the below.
 These high-level measurable objectives were supported by a range of proposed metrics.
 This table is a handy summary; check out the webinar for more.